Humcha Jain temples: About the temples

 The Jain temples in Humcha Basadi complex belong to the Digambar sect of Jainism and are considered one of the great Jain centres of Karnataka.
 The Padmavati temple is near the same lakki tree where Padmavati told Jinadatta in his dream to build his capital.
 According to Jain belief, the Goddess entered the lakki tree, and the same tree is still growing beside the temple.
 The Humcha Jain temple complex is an important centre for the cult of Padmavati.
 Each Friday is a particularly prominent day of worship.
 The Panchkuta Basadi houses a golden-coloured idol of Padmavati carrying a lotus and a goad in the lower right and upper right hand, respectively, and a noose in the lower hand.
 Two idols of Ambika belonging to the 10th and 11th century are equally noteworthy.

 Two smaller shrines dedicated to Bahubali and Parshvanatha stands on either side of the main temple.
 These structures were added later in 1075 CE.

+Humcha Matha

 The complex includes a Humcha Matha built by Jain monks.
 The matha premises include the Padmavathi temple, Parshwanatha Basadi, Marthanda Basadi, Bogara Basadi, Jattigaraya Basadi, and Bahubali temple.
 Humcha also has three monolithic statues of Bahubali with heights of 12 ft, 10 ft, and 7 ft, respectively.